 Why do they Shed so Much?

 The Corgi’s double coat accounts for the heavy shedding.
 The bottom layer of hair insulates the dog’s body temperature, meaning they’re warm in the winter and cool in the summer.
 The top layer of fur repels dirt and moisture.
 Both layers shed a bit daily.

-Twice a year, in fall and spring, Corgis will blow their coat.
+Corgis will blow their coat twice a year, in fall and spring.
 What that means is that the undercoat cycles from winter to summer, or summer to winter similar to a Labrador Retriever.
-Once the process begins they’ll have full-on tufts of loose hair for the next few weeks.
-Collecting the hair deters mats and leaves space for a new, healthy coat’s growth.
+Once the process begins they’ll lose full-on tufts of hair for the next few weeks.
+Brushing the hair deters mats and leaves space for a new, healthy coat’s growth.

-Once you know your dog, you’ll have a feel for how much shedding to expect from the Pembroke Welsh Corgi.
+Once you know your Corgi, you’ll have a feel for how much shedding to expect.
 When you notice more fur than you’ve seen in the past there can be a variety of reasons:

 - Health: Skin conditions or health problems may cause the dog to shed.
 If any skin condition persists, it’s best to check with your veterinarian.

 - Nutrition: Do your research on what’s best to feed your pooch.
 An improper diet can lead to excess shedding.